 B. Written Warning.
 The supervisor or anyone in the employee's chain of command should consult with the Chief Human Resources Officer for approval to issue a written warning.
-Once the written warning has been approved, the supervisor may but is not required to meet with the employee regarding the deficiencies in performance and/or conduct.
-The written warning is a written summary of the unsatisfactory performance or conduct as well as any violations of College policy if applicable.
-The written warning and any attachments should be forwarded to the Chief Human Resources Officer for retention in the employee's official College personnel file.
+Once the written warning has been approved, the supervisor will meet with the employee regarding the deficiencies in performance and/or conduct.
+The written warning is a written summary of the unsatisfactory performance or conduct as well as any violations of University policy, if applicable.
+The written warning should be provided to the employee either as a physical copy or via secure email transmission.
+The written warning and any attachments should also be forwarded to the Chief Human Resources Officer for retention in the employee's official University personnel file.

-C. Suspension Without Pay, If, after a reasonable time, performance or conduct deficiencies persist, the employee may be given a disciplinary suspension without pay.
+C. Suspension Without Pay.
+If, after a reasonable time, performance or conduct deficiencies persist, the employee may be given a disciplinary suspension without pay.
 The supervisor or anyone in the employee's chain of command is required to consult with the Chief Human Resources Officer for approval prior to suspending an employee without pay.
 Nonexempt employees may be suspended without pay for a period varying from 1 to 15 working days, depending on the gravity of the offense and the employee's previous record.
 Exempt employees may be suspended without pay for a period of 1 to 15 working days and must be in week long increments to a maximum of three weeks.

 D. Employment Termination.
 Employment termination may result after receipt of two (2) written warnings in one twelve (12) month period.
 The written warnings do not have to be for the same offense.
 A suspension without pay is not required prior to employment termination.
-Prior to terminating an employee, the College will issue the employee an intent to terminate employment letter.
-The College will issue the employee an intent to terminate employment letter and will provide the employee with an opportunity to rebut the charges set forth in the intent to terminate employment letter.
-The supervisor or anyone in the employee's chain of command is required to consult with Human Resources prior to issuing an intent to terminate employment letter.
+Prior to terminating an employee, the University will issue the employee an intent to terminate employment letter.
+The University will issue the employee an intent to terminate employment letter and will provide the employee with an opportunity to rebut the charges set forth in the intent to terminate employment letter.
+The Supervisor or anyone in the employee's chain of command is required to consult with Human Resources prior to issuing an intent to terminate employment letter.
 The President makes the final decision on all employment terminations.

 E. Immediate Termination.
 Immediate without progressive discipline may result, without prior counseling or warning, where there are serious violations and/or gross misconduct.
-The College will issue the employee an intent to terminate employment letter and will provide the employee with an opportunity to rebut the charges set forth in the intent to terminate employment letter.
+The University will issue the employee an intent to terminate employment letter and will provide the employee with an opportunity to rebut the charges set forth in the intent to terminate employment letter.
 The supervisor or anyone in the employee's chain of command is required to consult with Human Resources prior to issuing an intent to terminate employment letter.
 The President makes the final decision on all terminations.